 - When the user hasn’t used the drug of choice for a period of time, is there physical discomfort like sweating, shaking, fever, or muscle aches?

 - Excessive drowsiness

 - Weakened immune system

-Becoming sober can only begin once the body is completely rid of the opioids.
+How Opioid Treatment BeginsThe pathway to sobriety can only begin once the body is completely absent of opioids.
 This process is called detox.
-Because detox can be so uncomfortable, we highly recommend going through a medical detox program.
-With specially trained support through the detox process, the addict will have all the systems in place to cope as the body naturally reduces its dependence on the drug.
+Due to the complexity and risk, medically supervised detox is required by our specialists.
+This ensures proper treatment within a well-equipped, professional setting.
+With specially trained support throughout the detox process, the individual will be made as comfortable as possible as their body naturally sheds its dependence on the drug.
 There will be temporary withdrawal symptoms that develop during detox, which include:

 - Increased Heart Rate